angristan/awesome-stars/README.md

 ## Swift

+- [billycastelli/Silicon-Info](https://github.com/billycastelli/Silicon-Info) - Mac menu bar tool to view the architecture of the running application
 - [sindresorhus/Gifski](https://github.com/sindresorhus/Gifski) - 🌈 Convert videos to high-quality GIFs on your Mac
 - [cirruslabs/tart](https://github.com/cirruslabs/tart) - macOS VMs on Apple Silicon to use in CI and other automations
 - [SwiftcordApp/Swiftcord](https://github.com/SwiftcordApp/Swiftcord) - A completely native Discord client for macOS built 100% in Swift and SwiftUI!